UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Following this timeline for setting up utilities will reduce stress and ensure services are ready when you move into your new apartment.

-How To Split Utility Bills With Roommates Fairly
+How to Split Utility Bills With Roommates Fairly

 Illustration of three roommates using a laptop and apps to manage shared utility bills fairly.